secure-foundations/verdict-bench/README.md

 # Usage

-Run `make debug`, which will download the Chromium source code, apply our `cert_bench.diff`, and compile the tool to `src/out/Debug/cert_bench`.
+Run `make release`, which will download the Chromium source code, apply our `cert_bench.diff`, and compile the tool to `src/out/Release/cert_bench`.

+NOTE: right now `make release` calls Docker with `sudo docker`.

 # Development

-After the first successful `make debug`, the source tree should be set up.
+After the first successful `make release`, the source tree should be set up.
 Make changes as you wish in `src`, and then save all the changes by
 ```
 make enter